Random-Palico/COSC2430-WebProgramming-Assessment1/README.txt

 Time constraints, since this website assignment is due within the day I only got at least a day to get everything done.
 However, I think that there could be some small errors I've made or missing information.

+For the 'view more button' under the Featured Books area that button I was planning to create a link that list more books, but due to time constraints I've leave idea out.
+Therefore, the button will not lead the user to anything.

 References (Following AGLC4):